zikpefu/app_updatemymanga/README.md

+# UpdateMyManga

-## UpdateMyManga
+## Goal
+---
-#Goal - Create a system that will allow me to get reminded when it's time to change the source of a particular manga torrent in tachiyomi
+Create a system that will allow me to get reminded when it's time to change the source of a particular manga torrent in tachiyomi
+---
+## Problem

-# Problem - As of July 24 2021, Tachiyomi does not have a system that allows the user to be reminded of whenever another source has the most updated chapters.
+As of July 24 2021, Tachiyomi does not have a system that allows the user to be reminded of whenever another source has the most updated chapters.
 There were times that I would be missing out on essential manga chapter to only realize that it's the fault of the source and not myself, the goal of this app/service is to change that.

+# Expected Milestones

+### Milestone 1
-# Milestone 1 - Get a general understanding of the basics that this project will entail (what do I need, api tokens, how to make an app??, SQL vs Firebase maybe???, Web scrapers instead of apis?)
+- Get a general understanding of the basics that this project will entail (what do I need, api tokens, how to make an app??, SQL vs Firebase maybe???, Web scrapers instead of apis?)
 Design and UML / Sequence diagrams created.

+### Milestone 2
-# Milestone 2 - Basic calling of the api in a postman setting on one particular well known manga source (MangaDex)
+- Basic calling of the api in a postman setting on one particular well known manga source (MangaDex)

+### Milestone 3
-#Milestone 3 -  Backend of api functionality finished.
+- Backend of api functionality finished.
 Move api backend to an application, which will send manga name notifications to users phone.

+### Milestone 4
-#Milestone 4 - Application is completed.
+- Application is completed.
 The following HAS to be included in order for full functionality:
-1) A history page (main page) that contains all past and current manga sources.  ie) [Manga name]: [Old source] -> [New source].
+1. A history page (main page) that contains all past and current manga sources.  ie) [Manga name]: [Old source] -> [New source].
 Each entry must have the date gorup to which it was updated.
 (Updated...
 Today, Yesterday, Last Week, Last Month, Older)
-2) Notification system (previously mentioned) that must be clickable to open the application and show some sort of splash screen detailing more information
+2. Notification system (previously mentioned) that must be clickable to open the application and show some sort of splash screen detailing more information
-3) Ability to clear entire history and restart.
+3. Ability to clear entire history and restart.
-4) TBA - more will come as nesesary
+4. TBA - more will come as nesesary

 Milestone 5 - Setup a SQL database (if needed) that will store information regarding the manga sources.
 (This will assist in retaining memory for this project)